 Locally, the Junior League of Harrisburg (JLH) was formed in 1929.
 Since its foundation, the Junior League of Harrisburg has been at the forefront of identifying and fulfilling community needs.
 JLH provided the area’s first childhood immunization awareness campaign, which was offered before such programs were federally mandated and funded.
 Additionally, JLH founded the Museum of Scientific Discovery in 1981, which is now part of the Whitaker Center, to provide educational science programs for children.

 - JLH began in 1927 with 45 members

 - Two years later it was accepted as a member of the Association of Junior Leagues

-- Early League activities were centered on 7th street at the Penn Community Center and members gave courses in cooking, sewing, art, dancing, and woodworking
+- Early League activities were centered on 7th Street at the Penn Community Center and members led courses in cooking, sewing, art, dancing, and woodworking

 - They also collected toys and books for children in the city